St. Paul Wrongful Death Lawyer

 Is there a difference between murder and wrongful death?

-The short answer is yes, there are many differences between a murder and a wrongful death.
-A murder trial is a criminal matter.
-Prosecution seeks incarceration and possibly fines.
+The short answer is yes.
+There are many differences between a murder and a wrongful death.
+A murder trial is a criminal matter where the prosecution seeks incarceration and possibly fines.
 A wrongful death suit is handled in civil court.
 This means that compensation is sought for the actions of the defendant in terms of monetary damages.
 The defendant cannot be jailed as a result of being found guilty in civil court.
 Differences can also be seen in the required burden of proof.

 Robert Wilson & Associates is committed to providing empathetic treatment for all of our clients.
 We treat you as a member of our family.
 We will help you seek fair compensation while guiding you with experience and reasonable expectations.
 We realize your pain and suffering after an unexpected loss of a loved one can never be quantified.
 However, we are here to help uphold your rights and to seek justice.
 To schedule a confidential consultation, call us at (612) 334-3444 or fill out our online contact form today.